-There are many backup solutions for Linux-based operating systems like the Kubuntu Focus.
+There are many backup tools for Linux-based operating systems like the Kubuntu Focus.
 We have configured BackInTime as the out-of-the-box solution, but there are other options you may want to consider.

 To see what is being backed-up, examine the BackInTime settings.
 It is pre-configured to ignore directories that would otherwise be useless, such as cache directories and temporary directories.
 It only backs-up your home folder, and backs up most of your configuration files as well.

-While the default configuration of BackInTime is definitely better than nothing, we highly recommend you use an external or remote drive with it instead.
+/backintime).
+This configuration is useful to recover from human errors, but it does not protect against drive failures since the backups are stored on the same disk.
+For this reason, we highly recommend you use an external or remote drive to store backups instead.
 To learn more, please see the official BackInTime documentation.
 Please make sure you adjust the backup filter to allow larger files and test your backups to ensure you capture all the data you need.

 Another handy technique is to copy your home directory to a USB thumb drive or external drive:

 /home.
 You should now see all user home directories on your system.

 /homedirectory to the USB drive by dragging them from the left-hand file-area to the right-hand file area.
 When prompted, select